4.11 Private Child Placing (PCP) or Child Caring (PCC) Agency

 7. Commitment order (copy);

-11. Notifies the agency if the child meets special circumstances for religious or cultural exemptions, (i.e., cutting the child's hair may be a violation of his/her religious rights and cultural freedoms);
+11. Notifies the agency if the child meets special circumstances for religious or cultural exemptions, (i.e., cutting the child's hair may be a violation of their religious rights and cultural freedoms);

 12. Sends written notification to the RPC that the child has been admitted to the program;